What is the Middle Office?

 - A middle office is a department within a financial services institution.

-- The middle office supports the front office by processing transactions negotiated by the front office personnel to make sure that transactions are booked and fulfilled appropriately.
+- The middle office supports the front office by processing transactions negotiated by the front office personnel to ensure that transactions are booked and fulfilled appropriately.

 - Other functions performed by the middle office include risk management, information technology, accounting, and legal support.